Babywearing during pregnancy – Is it possible? Tips and recommendations

 -

-Which carrying methods are gentle on the stomach
+Which carrying positions are gentle on the stomach

 -